yiisoft/yii2-phpunit/README.md

 - [MigrateFixture](./src/MigrateFixture.php) - Yii2 fixture that will apply migration.
 Use case: your package contains migrations and you need to apply it before tests.

+**Note: this package supposed to support old packages, that depends on it**

 ## Usage
-- Install package and *phpunit/phpunit* as dev dependencies
+- Install package and *horat1us/yii2-phpunit* as dev dependencies
 ```bash
 composer require --dev horat1us/yii2-phpunit
 ```